tavareshugo/2019-07-01-bioinformatics_for_biologists/README.md

 Digital data recording often starts with a spreadsheet software (e.g. Excel).
 For an effective data analysis, it's crucial to start with a well structured and formatted dataset.
-Because of this, we will have a brief discussion about common issues that should be considered when recording data in spreadsheets.
+Because of this, we will have a brief discussion about common issues that should be considered when recording data.

 * Download data for this lesson [here](https://ndownloader.figshare.com/files/2252083)
 * Find detailed materials [here](https://datacarpentry.org/spreadsheet-ecology-lesson/)